 If the employer has set a word limit for the supporting statement, make sure you stick to it.
 If they haven’t, read my blog post How long should a supporting statement be? to find out how much to write.

 Step 2: Decide on a structure

 Another point to consider is the order of your statement, and which competencies will be addressed first.
 It's a good idea to tackle them in terms of their overall importance for the role.
-Generally speaking, if you've got relevant experience for the position you're applying for, you should highlight this early on in your statement as it's a big selling factor.
+Generally speaking, if you've got relevant experience for the position you're applying for, you should highlight this early on as it's a big selling factor.
 If you’re unsure about the best order to address each competency, review the person specification to see if they are grouped into ‘Essential’ and ‘Desirable’.
 You may find clues in how frequently the employer has referred to the competencies in the job description too.

 Step 3: Select your evidence

 Now you need to identify the all-important evidence.
 Evidence can be a few different things: specific situations or projects you’ve worked on, or roles you’ve held which required the competencies needed for the role.
 For example, you may refer to a specific project to evidence your organisation skills, but the same project could also be used to evidence your time-management and multi-tasking skills too.
-The key is to draw on a range of evidence (don't just rely on one role to evidence everything if you can help it), and focus attention on the most relevant and/or recent examples.
+The key is to draw on a range of evidence in your personal statement (don't just rely on one role to evidence everything if you can help it), and focus attention on the most relevant and/or recent examples.

 Step 4: Start writing